MateuszKubuszok/JAppJUp/README.md

 **Things to do**:
  - [ ] implement ability to update the client itself,
  - [ ] distinguish between client's update and anothers program's update,
- - [ ] introduce the ability to handle JARs (obtaining java's process ID by usage of its *run path*),
  - [ ] introduce AJAX validation into server,
  - [ ] ensure that repository will not blow server into space,
  - [ ] introduce functionality to install archival updates and *lock* updates (so that program won't be updated to version higher or equal to some defined),
  - [ ] add some documentation to Client's project,
  - [ ] introducing ability to install updates on Mac OS and others systems,
- - [ ] considering creating separate repository for *Java's System-Dependent Process Utils* (JSDPU) project (quite a big name as for something so trivial and unimpressive...),
  - [ ] not give up too soon.

 License